 Imagine having one skirt.
 It’s a good-quality, beautiful skirt you’ve worn and cherished over the years.

-Now imagine adding to your collection—maybe you have twenty skirts.
-That first skirt might start losing its appeal, its special-ness.
+Now imagine adding to your collection—maybe you have 10 skirts.
+That first skirt now starts losing its appeal, its special-ness.

 Take that number even higher—let’s say you have 100 skirts hanging in your closet.
 Now how much will you cherish that first skirt—any of the skirts, really—when there are 99 others?